 Those of us aiming for eight glasses of water per day aren’t doing ourselves any harm.
 But the belief we need to drink more water than our bodies signal for can sometimes become dangerous.

 Too much fluid consumption can become serious when it causes a dilution of sodium in blood.
 This creates a swelling of the brain and lungs, as fluid shifts to try to balance out blood sodium levels.
+(Learn more about what happens if you drink too much water.)

 Over the last decade, at least 15 athletes have died from over-hydration during sporting events